-Before we even get started, I want to encourage around 75% of you to stop reading (#ReversePsychology).
-If you are eagerly anticipating taking your kids to Akershus to have a memorable character meal with the princesses, and are motivated more by the princess component than the food, all you probably need to know is that the character interactions here are great.
+So if you’re looking for a Frozen-themed princess meal, Akershus is not for you.
+Conversely, if you’re eagerly anticipating taking your kids to Akershus to have a memorable character meal with the (non-Frozen) royalty, and are motivated more by the princess component than the food, all you probably need to know is that the character interactions at Akershus are great.
 It’ll be a fun experience for you and your kids.

 If you have a pre-parking opening Advance Dining Reservation here and are excited to walk through an empty Future World and World Showcase and then getting in the front of the line for Frozen Ever After before the hordes of crowds–and those experiences also override the food–you also probably do not need to read any further.